The land is open during daylight hours.

 The living quarters attached to the north end of the farmhouse have been converted to a caretaker’s apartment, where the property’s current farmers reside.

 The Vermont Youth Conservation Corps uses the land as part of a program with the National Park Service.
 And, Woodstock High School offers students outdoor education here, providing practical experience in on-the-ground conservation projects.
-School groups frequent the farm throughout the year, often completing trail work, benches, and maple sugaring.
+School groups visit the farm throughout the year, often completing trail work, benches, and maple sugaring.
 We also use the land to test out land management practices and share what we learn through our educational events.

-The farm is home to miles of public trails that wind through open meadows and woods.
+The farm is home has miles of trails that wind through open meadows and woods.
 Along the way you’ll see stone walls, sculptures, ancient trees, and stunning vistas of Mt.
 Ascutney and pastoral countryside.
 The farm abuts the Marsh-Billings-Rockefeller National Historical Park.
 The farm and National Historic Park are linked by trails.

 Sculpturefest’s organizers, Charlet and Peter Davenport, have invited world-renowned artists to exhibit work on their property for over three decades.
 More recently, the Davenports created the LandARTLab: a partnership to expand the festival to neighboring King Farm.
-Each summer and fall, visitors are invited to experience the arresting interplay between art and nature.
+Each summer and fall, visitors experience the arresting interplay between art and nature.